 So, is pepperoni Low FODMAP?

-Yes, as per the Monash app fodmap rating, pepperoni is free of high FODMAP ingredients.
+Yes, as per the Monash app fodmap, pepperoni is free of high FODMAP ingredients.
 Most pepperoni contains pork and beef, along with many seasonings such as paprika, chilies, and additional ingredients.

 The proteins present in pepperoni do not contain FODMAPs, so there is no need to worry about those.
-Whether it is classic beef and pork combination, or turkey pepperoni, most animal protein choices are safe.
+Whether it is a classic beef and pork combination, or turkey pepperoni, most animal protein choices are safe.
 But, if you choose a vegetarian pepperoni product, there may be ingredients such as wheat gluten or soybeans.
-While gluten is not low FODMAP, ingredients such as soy protein are fine to take in small amounts.
+Wheat and soy protein are high FODMAP should be avoided on the low FODMAP diet.

-The same is with other common pepperoni ingredients such as dextrose, lactic acid culture, salt, citric acid, and sodium nitrite.
+Other common pepperoni ingredients such as dextrose, lactic acid culture, salt, citric acid, and sodium nitrite are safe on the low FODMAP diet.

 Additives in Pepperoni

 Pepperoni labels often have spices listed on them.
-While in the U.S., garlic and onion are not allowed to be hidden within this term, as per FDA guidelines, they could be part of spices as per the USDA guidelines.
+While in the U.S., garlic and onion are not allowed to be hidden within this term as per FDA guidelines, they could be part of spices as per the USDA guidelines which apply to pepperoni.
 You should check the labeling policies in your country if you are outside of the US.

 Natural flavorings is another term that often appears on pepperoni.
 It is best to check with the manufacturer if any onion or garlic of any kind is used in their natural flavorings.